eprbell/dali-rp2/docs/configuration_file.md

 This plugin is REST-based and requires setting up API Keys in your Kraken account settings.

 **IMPORTANT NOTE**:
-* when setting up API key/secret/passphrase, only use read permissions (DaLI does NOT need write permissions);
+* when setting up API key/secret, only use read permissions (DaLI does NOT need write permissions);
-* store your API key, secret and passphrase safely and NEVER share it with anyone!
+* store your API key and secret safely and NEVER share it with anyone!

 Initialize this plugin section as follows:
 <pre>